-Colorado State University's Master of Finance is a highly quantitative 30-credit program offered on campus that provides a comprehensive study of the principles, processes, and practices of investment analysis, portfolio management, corporate finance and financial risk management.
+Colorado State University's Master of Finance is a highly quantitative 30-credit program that provides a comprehensive study of the principles, processes, and practices of investment analysis, portfolio management, corporate finance and financial risk management.

 Program at a Glance

 ||Two semesters (full time) or four semesters (part time)

 ||Classes two to four days a week, Monday–Thursday